ItsRiprod/DeskThing/README.md

 Links:
 - [image dumps](https://mega.nz/folder/NxNXQCaT#-n1zkoXsJuw-5rQ-ZYzRJw/folder/Ak9FVKxJ)
-> Ensure you download one with ADB and RNDIS enabled (any one of the 'new' ones work) 8.4.4_adb_enabled-new.tar.xz is the current best
+> Ensure you download one with ADB and RNDIS enabled (any one of the '-new' ones work) 8.4.4_adb_enabled-new.tar.xz is the current best option
 - [superbird-tool](https://github.com/Car-Thing-Hax-Community/superbird-tool)

 Alternative image dump [here](https://mega.nz/file/RptVUAZT#K__JkdCRWDgC3sVSA64YDBsskOTiZXy1_XBhuVNOmFA) if the first one doesnt work